mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 2. Create [Ops Manager Access Token](#ops-manager-api-access-token-required) (Progammatic Access)
 3. Create Kubernetes `configmap` for [Ops Manager X.509 Certificate Authority (CA) certificate chain](#ca-certificate-for-ops-manager-required)
 4. Create Kubernetes `configmap` for [MongoDB deployments CA certificate chain](#ca-certificate-for-mongodb-deployments-highly-encouraged) - if requires - and seriously, this should just be a normal thing
-5. Create Kubernets secrets for the [MonogDB instances TLS and cluster authentication](#tls-pem-files-for-mongodb-deployments-highly-encouraged) (for replica sets) or [MongoDB Sharded Clusters with TLS]() (for shardedc clusters)- once again this is "if requires", but should be just be a normal thing.....look at your life choices if you are not doing this!
+5. Create Kubernets secrets for the [MonogDB instances TLS and cluster authentication](#tls-pem-files-for-mongodb-deployments-highly-encouraged) (for replica sets) or [MongoDB Sharded Clusters with TLS](#tls-x509-certificates-for-mongodb-deployments-highly-encouraged-1) (for sharded  clusters)- once again this is "if requires", but should be just be a normal thing.....look at your life choices if you are not doing this!
 6. Create a Kubernetes secret for the [`root`](mongodb-first-user-required) user of the MongoDB deployment
 7. Create the `values.yaml` file for the deployment.